Andelad/project-content-vault/docs/core/App Logic.md

 | **Remaining Working Days** | Project working days minus days with planned/completed events (used in auto-estimate calculations) | Project Working Days - Event Days | Project: Mon-Fri, Events on Mon-Tue = Remaining: Wed, Thu, Fri |

 **Not Stored Because:**
 Work slots are the source of truth.
-Working days are derived by checking: "Does this date have work slot instances?"
+Working days are derived by checking: "Does this date have work slot instances?" or "Does this date have project-level overrides?"

 **Project Overrides:**
+Projects can override the user's working days in two ways:
+1. **Chosen work days** (alternative weekly recurring template): Project specifies which days of the week are working days (e.g., user works Mon-Fri, but this project only has work on Tue-Thu)
-Projects can store exceptions: "Mark Dec 30 as non-working for Website project" or "Mark Saturday Jan 4 as working for Website project".
+2. **Specific date exclusions** (not yet implemented): Mark specific dates as non-working or working exceptions (e.g., "No work on Dec 30 for this project" or "Work on Saturday Jan 4 for this project only")

 These overrides are stored as project properties, not separate entities.

 **Critical For:**
 - **User Working Days**: Determines base availability